Skip to content

 Inclusion as a Retention Lever

-Furthermore, Ennova’s data show that among employees who score low on inclusion, 70% also express low intent to stay.
-Inclusion isn’t just a value, it’s a leading indicator of turnover risk.
+And when it drops, retention follows.
+Ennova data shows that among employees who score low on inclusion, 70% also report low intent to stay.

 Inclusion & Retention: Inclusive Culture Predicts Staying_ENAmong employees scoring low on inclusion (18% of total), 70% also report low intent to stay.
 “Others” reflects the remaining 82% of employees, with significantly lower risk.
 Comparison based on Ennova 2025 data.

 High-inclusion cultures outperform on retention and internal mobility.
-That means fewer goodbyes and more growth from within.
-And that’s not just good for HR, it’s also good for business.
+That means fewer departures and more growth from within.

-In short: belonging isn’t a perk.
-It’s a productivity driver.
+In short: belonging is not a perk.
+It's a productivity driver.

 How to Use Inclusion and Engagement Data in Practice

-But here’s the kicker: Many of these employees don’t raise red flags in public before they leave.
+But here’s the kicker: Many of these employees don’t raise red flags before they leave.
 They don’t file complaints.
 They don’t make noise.
 They just disappear quietly.

 That’s what makes exclusion so expensive.
 It hides in silence until the resignation lands on your desk, unless you proactively surface it through your survey data.
-That’s why inclusion metrics should be built into your engagement strategy, not as an add-on, but as a risk prevention tool.
+Inclusion metrics belong in your engagement strategy, not as an add-on, but as a risk prevention tool.

 Build an Inclusion-Driven Retention Strategy